jamietanna/sarahseewhy.github.io/_posts/2024-03-24-career-break-reflections.md

 Starting at an unfamiliar place––with all new tech, people, relationships, processes, tooling––ended up being just too much _new_.

-Now I've returned to where I used to work before my career break I can really tell the difference.
-I'm more at ease, feel at home on my team, and picked up work within the first week, delivering a valuable feature for our service.
+Since I've returned to where I used to work before my career break I can really tell the difference.
+I'm more at ease, feel at home on my team, and picked up work within the first week, delivering features for our service.

-I'm not saying choose the familiar over the unfamiliar, both have their pros/cons and depend on context.
-I'm saying understand there is difference and make an informed decision about what's right for you (if this is a choice you can make).
+I'm not saying you should choose the familiar over the unfamiliar, both have their pros/cons and depend on context.
+I'm saying understand there _is_ difference and make an informed decision about what's right for you (if this is a choice you can make).

 It's not always possible or desirable to return to a previous workplace.
 Maybe it's been years and returning isn't an option.